It’s possible to extend Framework with custom component templates.

 npm run custom.build

-Collect the files from ui/custom_components_dist and pack them in a folder such as my_custom_bubbles.
+Collect the files from ./custom_components_dist and pack them in a folder such as my_custom_bubbles.
 The folder containing the generated files, e.g. my_custom_bubbles, can now be placed in the extensions/ folder of any Framework project.
 It’ll be automatically detected during server startup.